 Recently I joined a project called the 2000 Bloggers.
 Tino Buntic was the person behind this project.
-The purpose of his brain child was to gather 2000 Blogger’s photos into one page, creating a montage.
-The only requirements to join the list was a blog url and photo of the blog author.
+The purpose of his brainchild was to gather 2000 Blogger’s photos into one page, creating a montage.
+The only requirements to join the list were a blog URL and a photo of the blog author.
 Tino never asked or required others to link back or post the 2000 Bloggers into their own pages or blogs.
 Me, I did it on my own.
 I thought it would be cool to have those blogger’s montage on my blog.
 I volunteered to provide the code to others who wanted to display it on pages all for good, clean fun.

 We’re listening to these concerns.
-In the same manner in which we decline to index blogs that don’t meet our quality criteria (AKA “splogs”), we’re loath to indulge these “chain posts” (“pain chosts”, ouch).
+In the same manner, in which we decline to index blogs that don’t meet our quality criteria (AKA “splogs”), we’re loath to indulge these “chain posts” (“pain costs”, ouch).
 Your voice is the most important one in the blogosphere’s distributed conversation.
-To dissuade chain posts from submerging your voice in their dilutative effects, we’ve updated our indexing systems on an experimental basis to filter out links of this nature.
+To dissuade chain posts from submerging your voice in their dilutive effects, we’ve updated our indexing systems on an experimental basis to filter out links of this nature.
 We all love photo collages of faces; we’ve had them, albeit on a smaller scale, on the Technorati site since last summer.
-However, “join us and use these links” memes such as 2000 Bloggers is really a disservice to rank measurement systems and thus this decision to change our indexing policies in that regard.
+However, “join us and use these links” memes such as 2000 Bloggers is really a disservice to rank measurement systems, and thus this decision to change our indexing policies in that regard.

 I also can’t blame Technorati if they view it this way.
 They are also trying to protect the integrity of their ranking system.
 Technorati is known to be spam-proof and I guess this is one way of preventing future problems by preventing chain blogs or splogs (spam blogs) from taking over Technorati.